ibm-cloud-docs/devsecops/devsecops-cc-pipeline.md

 ## Stages and tasks
 {: #devsecops-cc-pipeline-stages}
-The table below lists the tasks run in a CC Pipeline.
+The following table lists the tasks run in a CC Pipeline.
 In addition the table also provides an overview of each of these stages:

 - **Task or Stage**: This refers to the name of the stage as defined within the `.pipeline-config.yaml` configuration file.